-(Figs. 11b-c).
-The strong-storm tracks in particular likely play key roles in shaping the precipitation distribution in the southeastern US as the region experiences a relatively high percentage of strong-storm days with precipitation exceeding the 98th percentile (Fig. 11a).
-Along the west coast where there are fewer strong-storm days with heavy precipitation, it is likely that in addition to the strong-storm tracks, other factors such as topography and land-ocean contrasts may influence the distribution of heavy precipitation.
-In the central US, the high percentage of strong-storm days with heavy precipitation corresponds to low strong-storm precipitation rates (Figs. 11a,c).
+FIG. 11.
+Analysis of CFSR intense PR during DJF for 1980-2010 over North America. (a) The percent of strong-storm days with precipitation exceeding the local 98th percentile.
+Shaded intervals are 1%. (b) The all-storm precipitation that exceeds the local 98th percentile.
+Shaded intervals are 10 mm day-1. (c) As in (b), but for strong-storm precipitation. (d) The difference between strong-storm and strong-storm tracks is found along the U.S. West Coast and in the southeastern United States (Figs. 11b,c).
+The strong-storm tracks in particular likely play key roles in shaping the precipitation distribution in the southeastern United States as the region experiences a relatively high percentage of strong-storm days with precipitation exceeding the 98th percentile (Fig. 11a).
+Along the West Coast where there are fewer strong-storm days with heavy precipitation, it is likely that in addition to the strong-storm tracks, other factors such as topography and land-ocean contrasts may influence the distribution of heavy precipitation.
+In the central United States, the high percentage of strong-storm days with heavy precipitation corresponds to low strong-storm precipitation rates (Figs. 11a,c).
 This indicates that in winter the region is relatively dry during strong-storm activity and is therefore less likely to experience loss associated with precipitation exceeding the 98th percentile.

-Fig. 11d highlights the differences between the heavy strong-storm and all-storm track precipitation, and Fig. 11e presents the percent contribution of strong storms to all-storm precipitation that exceeds the 98th percentile.
-Substantial increases in precipitation rates during strong storm activity are found in the southeastern US and near the US east coast (Fig. 11d).
+Figure 11d highlights the differences between the heavy strong-storm- and all-storm-track precipitation, and Fig. 11e presents the percent contribution of strong storms to all-storm precipitation that exceeds the 98th percentile.
+Substantial increases in precipitation rates during strong-storm activity are found in the southeastern United States and near the U.S. East Coast (Fig. 11d).
 Areas with the largest increases in heavy precipitation correspond to regions where strong storms contribute well over 30% of the all-storm precipitation (Fig. 11e), indicating their vulnerability to damage related to heavy strong-storm precipitation.
-The southeastern US is particularly vulnerable as precipitation is greatly enhanced during strong storm activity and contributes almost 50% of heavy all-storm precipitation in the region.
+The southeastern United States is particularly vulnerable as precipitation is greatly enhanced during strong-storm activity and contributes almost 50% of heavy allstorm precipitation in the region.

 c.
-Reanalysis vs. observed precipitation related to the Storm Tracks
+Reanalysis versus observed precipitation related to the storm tracks

-The precipitation blending algorithm in CFSR combines pentad Climate Prediction Center (CPC) Merged Analysis of Precipitation (CMAP) and daily gauge precipitation analyses of varying spatial resolutions with background 6-hourly precipitation from the Global Data Assimilation System, GDAS (Saha et al. 2010).
-The blending algorithm in CFSR is latitude dependent: in the tropics it tends to the CMAP analysis, in the mid-latitudes to a gauge analysis, and in the high latitudes to the model precipitation.
+The precipitation blending algorithm in CFSR combines pentad Climate Prediction Center (CPC) Merged Analysis of Precipitation (CMAP) and daily gauge precipitation analyses of varying spatial resolutions with background 6-hourly precipitation from the Global Data Assimilation System (GDAS; Saha et al. 2010b).
+The blending algorithm in CFSR is latitude dependent: in the tropics it tends to the CMAP analysis, in the precipitation and all-storm precipitation.
+Shaded intervals are $2.0 \text{ mm day}^{-1}$ . (e) Percent contribution of strong-storm to all-storm precipitation with an interval of 5% and all values exceeding 10% shaded.
+Masking for all panels indicates areas where storm precipitation falls below the local 98th percentile.

+midlatitudes to a gauge analysis, and in the high latitudes to the model precipitation.
 Therefore, despite CFSR including precipitation in its assimilation cycle, deviations from observations may occur.
 During 1999-2010, daily GPCP precipitation rates are considerably less intense than the daily reanalysis precipitation rates (not shown, but almost identical to the 1980-2010 reanalysis precipitation rates), particularly north of 60°N along the southern coastlines of Alaska and Greenland.
-As stated, this and other differences in winter precipitation between CFSR and GPCP may be due to multiple reasons, including the precipitation blending algorithm in CFSR but also inadequate satellite-driven estimations of precipitation at high latitudes included in the daily GPCP dataset (Bolvin et al. 2009).
+As stated, this and other differences in winter precipitation between CFSR and GPCP may be caused by multiple reasons, including the precipitation blending algorithm in CFSR but also inadequate satellite-driven estimations of precipitation at high latitudes included in the daily GPCP dataset (Bolvin et al. 2009).